|

 kingdom and the Babylonians in regard to Judah, then later the Seleucids

-and the Romans (after which we may move into the "modern" era).
+and the Romans (after which we may as well move on the "modern" era).
 Joel

 most likely wrote before any of these major divisions had taken place,